-Miracles.
 Fair warning: strong religious content ahead.
-If you already know you don’t want to read something like that, click over to Discussions and read some of that stuff.
+If you already know you don’t want to read something like that, click over to Discussions and read some of that.
 We’ve been talking about Weblogging software and who knows what else over there.
 I’ve got smart readers.
 Their contributions are worth a looksee.

 I do still believe in miracles.
 I want to tell a story here about a minor miracle, but it has no impact without knowing the parties involved.
 And I’m not going to embarrass them by trying to tell it.
 I’ll get too many details wrong.

 So instead, I’ll repeat something I said in Bible study last night.
 Yeah, last night.
 I get together with a bunch of other twentysomethings two Fridays a night for Bible study.
 Most people assume people my age have no interest in that sort of thing.
 Remember, the root word of “assume” is “ass.”
 Those who assume we never had any interest never asked.
 Yes, we’re the ones who typically wander into the 10:45 service on Sunday morning at 10:50 or 10:55.
 Frequently we burned out on church when we were younger, and we run so hard all week due to work and other growing responsibilities that Sunday is the only day we can sleep in a little.
 And it’s hard for us to get our acts together.
 Plus, the churches worth going to are frequently in neighborhoods we can’t afford to live in yet.
 So we have to drive a few miles to get there.
-All these factors combine to make it hard for us to make it on time.
 But we’ll gladly give God an evening, even if that’s a Friday evening.

 At that point, I paused, and then I said something that I’ve halfway thought but never said and I’ve never heard anyone else say.
 God gave her three major miracles.
 Well, major in that she got to live longer than it looked.
 A miracle by definition can’t be explained by science, and I don’t know if her comebacks can be explained by science.
 I’m not close enough to the situation to be able to talk to the people who’d really know.
 But to me, three long shots happening to one person is a good indication of Someone Upstairs keeping an eye out for her.